simonzhaoms/pkgdep/docker/docker-notes.md

 # Install Docker community edition
 sudo apt-get install -y docker-ce docker-ce-cli containerd.io  # install the latest version

-# add current user to group docker in order not to use sudo everytime when using docker command
+# Add current user to group docker in order not to use sudo everytime when using docker command
 sudo usermod -aG docker $USER
+newgrp docker  # Activate changes

 # Test if docker is installed properly.
 # If not adding to docker group, prefix 'sudo' to the command below.